51st state: Hong Kong

 The idea of admission to the United States was discussed among some netizens based on Hong Kong's mature common law system, long tradition of liberalism and vibrant civil society making it a global financial hub similar to London or New York.
 Alongside proposals of becoming independent (within or outside the Commonwealth, as a republic or a Commonwealth realm), rejoining the Commonwealth, confederation with Canada as the eleventh province or the fourth territory (with reference to Ken McGoogan's proposal regarding Scotland), returning to British rule as a dependent territory, joining Taiwan (Republic of China) or acceding to other federations as a city-state.

+Iceland

+In January 2026, U.S. nominee ambassador to Iceland Billy Long joked that Iceland would become the "52nd state" after Greenland.